 All investigators on a study must complete mandatory research training.
 For all studies, investigators must complete Collaborative Institutional Training Initiative (CITI) training.
 For more information, please contact Ann-Marie Billig.
 For clinical studies all investigators must also complete Good Clinical Practice (GCP) training.
 Please visit our training opportunities page for more information.

 If you are interested in having products donated or having corporate sponsorship of a project, please contact Katie Dunn for more information.
 All research funding, gifts, and donations must go through DRA.

 Additional steps for postdoctoral students

-If you are an MS student, please refer to your handbook more information regarding research steps necessary for your program.
+If you are an MS or DSC student, please refer to your handbook more information regarding research steps necessary for your program.